This beautiful picture has been kindly provided by Cos d'Estournel's photo library

 Tasted in November 2017.
 68% C.Sauvignon + 30% Merlot + 3% C.Franc.
-Clearly different style here than in previous vintages - very much Saint-Estephe.
-Keeps extremely well, fine acidity, strong backbone and great length, juicy and sappy, scent of tobacco leaves and forest floor.
+A clearly different style here than in previous vintages - very much Saint-Estephe.
+Keeps extremely well, fine acidity, strong backbone and great length, juicy and sappy, the scent of tobacco leaves and forest floor.
 Great effort indeed.

 Cos d’Estournel 1985 96p

 Tasted in November 2015.
-Obvious scent of yougurt, strong and powerful, spicy with truffles, sappy, big structure and backbone, great balance, complexity, depth and length.
-Motherf….. of a wine, so potent and full of life, give it 20+ years more!
+An obvious scent of yoghurt, strong and powerful, spicy with truffles, sappy, big structure and backbone, great balance, complexity, depth and length.
+Motherf….. of wine, so potent and full of life, give it 20+ years more!